cehfisher/cehfisher/README.md

 I specialize in building and scaling enterprise accessibility programs, developing accessible solutions that leverage emerging technologies including AI, and creating comprehensive accessibility curriculum that educates cross-functional teams.
 My approach balances compliance requirements with exceptional user experiences.

 ## ✨ What I Do
-**Program Management for Accessibility at GitHub:** Supporting the Accessibility Champions program, gathering valuable feedback from users and customers, and working to make GitHub Copilot AI more accessible for everyone.
+**Program Management for Accessibility at GitHub:** I help support the Accessibility Champions program, gather valuable feedback from users and customers, and work to make GitHub Copilot AI more accessible for everyone.

 ## 💻 Tech I Love
 - **Languages:** ARIA, HTML, CSS, JavaScript, and more.